 My first crack at this ice cream failed, I should tell you.
 For whatever reason I only added about 1/3 of a cup of honey and only 2 egg yolks.
 The ice cream turned out icy.
 So I let it melt, heated it up again and added more honey and egg yolks, then rechurned it.
 Yes folks, if you did not know you can rechurn ice cream, now you know.
 Thought I might pass that bit of knowledge on.

 We ate the ice cream for Christmas dinner, and it was smooth, very rich and pleasantly sweet without being cloying.
 The pine nuts, which can be a little soft at room temperature, harden up in the ice cream and provide a nice crunch.
 I used the last of my desert honey to make this ice cream, and now it’s gone.
 I’ll hold the memory of it inside until I hit the road again.
-When that will be I can only guess.

 - 1 cup shelled, skinned pine nuts